I’m often asked whether salons, clinics and spas should use promotions and offer discounts when marketing.

 - a complimentary file and polish

-- an at-home treatment with hair smoothing services
+- a free at-home treatment with hair smoothing services

 - a salon gift card.

 You do need to do your maths to work out exactly what monetary value you’re giving away.
 Again, the knack to making it profitable is writing tight terms and conditions, and always include an expiry date to add that sense of urgency.